 DON’T LET INSURANCE COMPANY BLAME THE WEATHER

-When our lawyers pursue claims for people injured in weather related Minnesota car accidents, the insurance company often will try to say that the collisions was unavoidable because of the weather, unexpected ice, etc. In other words, it’s not the fault of their driver … blame it on the weather conditions.
+When our lawyers pursue claims for people injured in weather related Minnesota car accidents, the insurance company often will try to say that the collision was unavoidable because of the weather, unexpected ice, etc. In other words, it’s not the fault of their driver … blame it on the weather conditions.
 Unfortunately, some people on juries will agree with that – “it was just an accident”.
 But yesterday, I was out driving on some very slippery roads in the middle of our beautiful winter snowstorm.
 It was so obvious that some people drive at safe speeds appropriate for the weather, and some don’t.
-I can’t say for sure that the same people who passed me were the ones I later saw in ditches or crashed into the medians, but there were definitely people driving too fast, and some of those people caused auto accidents or ended up in ditches.
+I can’t say for sure that the same people who passed me were the ones I later saw in ditches or crashed into the medians, but there were definitely people driving too fast for the road conditions, and some of those people caused auto accidents or ended up in ditches.
 Moral of the story: Drive slowly when the road is slippery.
 Let people pass you.
 And if you are ever on a jury in a car accident case, don’t blindly accept the insurance company argument that you should just blame it on the weather.
 People who drive too fast for road conditions are driving negligently and they and their insurance company should be held accountable for any damage or injuries they cause.